My practice is a non-judgemental client-led space for brave souls to shine light into the parts of themselves that are calling out for attention.

 My big feelings were met with what felt like rejection.
 The more I wanted him to accept me as I was, the more he moved away.
 Feeling rejected - I had no interest in fulfilling his desires for connection.
 We were both unfulfilled.
 We kept finding ourselves in cycles like this.
 This was not what we thought we signed up for.
 So after months (or was it years?) of breakdowns and pain… we interrupted the cycle.

-To know that WHAT TRIGGERS ME in life (and in my marriage) IS MY TEACHER.
+Today I know that WHAT TRIGGERS ME in life (and in my marriage & parenting) IS MY TEACHER.
+And I have self-compassion and devotion to doing this work.

-And it is my deepest honor to walk with individuals and couples as they slow down to heal from the inside out.
+It is my deepest honor to walk with individuals and couples as they slow down to heal from the inside out.